LxMLS/lxmls-toolkit/README.md

     https://www.anaconda.com/download/

 and follow the instructions.
-If you prefer `pip`, install the toolkit modules in a virtual environment
+If you prefer `pip`, install the toolkit modules in a virtual environment.
+It is safer to update `pip` and `setuptools` first

     virtualenv venv
     source venv/bin/activate
+    pip install pip setuptools --upgrade
     pip install -r requirements.txt

 This will not interfere with your existing installation.
 In both cases, you will need to get a `pip` or `conda` command for your platform for pytorch from